code-distortion/adapt/README.md

 ### Database Snapshots

-When a database is migrated and seeded by Adapt, it can take a snapshot (.sql dump file) ready for importing next time.
+When a database is migrated and seeded by Adapt, a snapshot can be taken (.sql dump file) ready for importing next time.

 A snapshot can be taken right after the migrations have run (but before seeding), and another can be taken after seeding has completed.